LookHere/Diversity-Through-Survival-Functions/README.md

 <img src="https://github.com/LookHere/Diversity-Through-Survival-Functions/blob/main/images/Concordance2.png" width=75% height=75%>

 For the second round of testing, only 2 of 10 organizations with 20 employees passed all tests, (falsely) implying there is statistically significant bias.
 No other headcount levels had any organizations that identified bias where there was none.
-Taking all of these results into consideration, it appears that the Cox Proportional Hazard model is not a good tool for diversity analysis for organizations under 50 employees.
+Taking all of these results into consideration, it appears that the Cox Proportional Hazard model is not a good tool for diversity analysis for organizations under 50 employees but may provide insights for organizations larger than 50 employees.